Open Account

 Using MAs in Gold and Oil Trading

-• Identify the current market direction.
+• Identify whether the market is trending up or down

 More About Trading with MAs